opentap/opentap/doc/Developer Guide/Plugin Packaging and Versioning/Readme.md

 > &lt;SomeElement Condition="$(abc) == 123" /&gt;<br>
 > &lt;SomeElement Condition="$(abc) != $(def)" /&gt;

-If a condition evaluates to true, the **Condition** attribute is removed from the element.
 If the condition evaluates to false, the **Element** containing the condition is removed.

 When a literal value is used, it is considered *true* if the value is `true` or `1`, and *false* if the value is `false`, `0` or empty (not case sensitive).